 Yes and no. It is possible to wire small amounts of money or use Western Union / MoneyGram to transfer money into China.
 To transfer money out of China, you are required to provide proof that taxes have been paid on the money and this, in turn, is verified by a China bank.
 You’ll need to have an account of your own.

 In both cases, you need to bring all your documents with you to wire money, particularly your passport.

 Can I use my UnionPay card outside of China?

 Technically, you’re supposed to be able to.
-In my experience, though, my UnionPay card is worthless once I leave China.
+In my experience, though, my UnionPay card is only valuable throughout Asia.
 The same goes for using mobile payment systems tied to my card (such as WeChat or Alipay).

 Final Thoughts | Opening a China Bank Account

 Hopefully that answered most of your questions about how to open a bank account in China.
 With the right documents, I was able to open an account in less than an hour, but I’ve known some people who have spent days trying to get things sorted out.